What is Polynomial in Matlab?

 output variable = conv(polynomial1,polynomial2)

 Polynomial has various forms to evaluate in Matlab.
-In this ‘poly’ is used represent general polynomial equation. ‘polyeig’ is used to represent Eigenvalue polynomials. ‘polyfit’ is used to represent curve fitting. ‘residue’ is used to represent roots of partial fraction expansion. ‘roots’ used to find roots of polynomials. ‘polyval’ is used to evaluate polynomial. ‘polyvalm’ is used to evaluate matrix variable problems. ‘conv’ is used to find convolution and multiplication of polynomials. ‘deconv’ is used to perform division and deconvolution of polynomials. ‘polyint’ is used for integration and ‘polyder’ is used for differentiation of polynomials.
+In this, ‘poly’ is used to represent a general polynomial equation. ‘polyeig’ is used to represent Eigenvalue polynomials. ‘polyfit’ is used to represent curve fitting. ‘residue’ is used to represent roots of partial fraction expansion. ‘roots’ used to find roots of polynomials. ‘polyval’ is used to evaluate a polynomial.
+You can use the tool ‘polyvalm’ to solve problems that involve matrix variables. ‘conv’ is used to find convolution and multiplication of polynomials. ‘deconv’ is used to perform division and deconvolution of polynomials. ‘polyint’ is used for integration and ‘polyder’ is used for differentiation of polynomials.

 Steps to Solve Polynomial in Matlab